sandraqu/crud/README.md

 **Format**: This is a take-home challenge.
 You can work on it at your own pace, and submit your solution when you're ready.
 We'll review your submission and schedule a follow-up interview to discuss your solution.

 **Time**: We expect this challenge to take 2-4 hours.
-While you do not have to limit yourself to this time, we aren't looking for 100% polish and hope to discuss time tradeoffs in our follow-up interview as prioritization and balancing "right" vs. "right, for now" is critical at this stage of our company.
+While you do not have to limit yourself to this time, we aren't looking for 100% polish -- in the follow-up interview, we will discuss how your approached the problem given the time that you put in and what tradeoffs you made.
+At this stage of our company, prioritizing and balancing "right" vs. "right, for now" is critical.

 **Tech Stack**: We've prepared a basic setup using our MUI + react-query stack.
 Feel free to start here or use a different stack if you prefer.
 Our day to day stack is